cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 incompatibilities in cases where a private key needs to be moved from one system to another.

-Separate key genereation / handling also reduces binding properties from MAL-BIND-P-Q to LEAK-BIND-P-Q. As discussed below, binding properties can address a variety of attack scenarios, including LEAK scenarios in which an attacker has passive access to the decapsulation key and MAL scenarios in which
+Separate key generation / handling also reduces binding properties from MAL-BIND-P-Q to LEAK-BIND-P-Q. As discussed below, binding properties can address a variety of attack scenarios, including LEAK scenarios in which an attacker has passive access to the decapsulation key and MAL scenarios in which